ZER01D/modbus/README.md

 - [modbus-rtu-example](#modbus-rtu-example)
 - [modbus-slave-tcp](#modbus-slave-tcp)

-#### final-module
+#### modbus-lib-jar
-On building the project final-module will contain the compiled Jar with all the supported modules and dependencies.
+On building the project modbus-lib-jar will contain the compiled Jar with all the supported modules and dependencies.
 To use modbus library in some project import the jar generated in this project.

 #### modbus-codec
 Module is having the Encoder, Decoder and Payload formats for RTU and TCP request and response.